Starting a business isn’t cheap.

 Rather than seeking a large sum of money from an organization or angel investors, crowdfunding involves collecting small sums of money from ordinary people that believe in the potential of your own business.

 Equity crowdfunding is similar, but a little different from ordinary crowdfunding.
 With equity crowdfunding, everyday people commit smaller sums of money to your business in exchange for equity.

-Until recently, new businesses could only sell shares to accredited investors, meaning that there was strict net worth criteria that kept members of the public from being able to invest.
+Until recently, new businesses could only sell shares to accredited investors, meaning there was strict net worth criteria that kept members of the public from being able to invest.
 The restriction also acted as a huge barrier to entrepreneurship, since newer merchants are less likely to have built a network of wealthy investors.

 With equity crowdfunding, investment and entrepreneurship have become more accessible than ever.

 Learn more: Equity Crowdfunding: Is It Right For You?

 Capital investors for small businesses

 Capital investors refer to both angel investors and venture capital funds.
 Accredited investors can help provide funding for your business startup in return for equity ownership or convertible debt (a loan that may be converted into equity in the future).

 The biggest benefit to capital investors is that they can provide you with large sums of money in a relatively short amount of time.
 At times, they can also provide valuable mentorship as you work to grow your own business.